naivenlp/rapidnlp-datasets/README.md

 model.fit(train_dataset, callbacks=[...])
 ```

-For better performance, you can convert examples to `tfrecord` in ahead, and then build datapipe from tfrecord files directly:
+For better performance, you can convert `dataset` to `tfrecord` ahead of time, and then build datapipe from tfrecord files directly:

 ```python
 # save dataset in tfrecord format